Szak0/rawg-spring-backend/README.md

-# rawg-spring-backend
+# Rawg Clone Spring Boot Backend

-Backend part of the rawG react project with API design and business logic
+> ## The project was reworked into microservices.
+More details: https://github.com/Szak0/rawg-clone-microservices